XAIStudyGroup/announcement/index.md

 ## Q&A
 ### What is the end goal of this study group?
+1. Learn techniques to explain your machine learning model
+2. Horn your teaching skills if you decide to be an instructor
+3. Help each other to learn and make friends

 ### What skills will I gain?
 As a learner, you will learn techniques that can be used to explain your own machine learning or deep learning models.
 As an instructor, you learn teaching skills, curriculum development skills, and the experience of working with a diverse group of learners.

 ### What is the format of this study group?
-For each session, one instructor will walk the audience through a working example of an explainable AI method (see the list here) by live-coding and explanations.
+For each session, one instructor will walk the audience through a working example of an explainable AI method (see the list here).
 The audience can code along or just watch how the instructor does it.